Featured image: product sizes are not meant to be representational, it’s called photoshop.

 Why no La Choy or PF Chang’s teriyaki sauce?

 If you are looking for the best of the best of the best, then I have left some brands out because PF Chang and La Choy are both brands with no roots in Japanese cuisine.
 Yea, I know, neither does Soy Vay, but they do not have a multi-million dollar marketing budget to leverage themselves like PF/La Choy, a Conagra Brand.
 A few of their brands are SlimJim, Gardein, Duncan Hines, Healthy Choice, Hunts, Marie Calender’s, and Reddi Wip, are just a few of their brands.

 The poster child of quality is Kikkoman (except most do not know it)

 Many Japanese products use high-quality ingredients and processes, but they do not hype it like American brands do, which rely on the marketing hype, more than the quality of their product sometimes.Quality is an inherent part of many Japanese products, it is typically what “made in Japan” stands for.

 When was the last time you saw a Sony advertisement?
-If you thought, “I have not seen one in a while or ever,” it is because the Japanese do not do marketing, and they expect the quality of their product to speak for itself, like Apple (“the product will self itself”).
+If you thought, “I have not seen one in a while or ever,” it is because the Japanese do not do marketing, and they expect the quality of their product to speak for itself, like Apple (except, most are not Apple where “the product will self itself”).
 It is also why you will not find “kosher, gluten-free, naturally brewed, no preservatives, no HFCS, organic, and non-GMO” plastered all over the packaging, even though Kikkoman and many other brands exemplifiy all those qualities in many of their products.